SySS-Research/Seth/README.md

 </pre>

 I highlighted the bytes that represent the public key.
-The two bytes directly preceding it represent its length in little-endian byte-order (`0x011c`).
+The two bytes directly preceding it represent its length in little-endian byte order (`0x011c`).
 As we discussed before, the public key consists of the modulus and the public exponent.
 Read the [RDP specifications](https://msdn.microsoft.com/en-us/library/cc240518.aspx) for